Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 sad orange tabby cat lying down and being petted by a hand

-Cats are good at hiding their pain or suffering and usually only show it when the condition becomes chronic.
-A cat in pain or discomfort will show the following clinical signs:
+Cats are good at hiding their pain or suffering and usually only show it when the condition becomes chronic or severe.
+A cat in pain or discomfort may show some of the following clinical signs:

 • Going to the food or water bowl but not eating or drinking